vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "To achieve greatness, start where you are, use what you have, do what you can."
 > 1. "If you can dream it, you can achieve it." - Zig Ziglar
 > 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
-> 1. "Life is what happens when you’re busy making other plans." - John Lennon
 > 1. "The only thing standing between you and your goal is the story you keep telling yourself as to why you can’t achieve it." - Jordan Belfort
 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
 > 1. "Don’t wait for the perfect moment.
 Take the moment and make it perfect." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Life is what we make it, always has been, always will be." - Grandma Moses
 > 1. "We generate fears while we sit.
 We overcome them by action." - Dr. Henry Link
-> 1. "You are enough just as you are." - Meghan Markle
 > 1. "The best time to plant a tree was 20 years ago.
 The second best time is now." - Chinese Proverb
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
 > 1. "We know what we are, but know not what we may be." - William Shakespeare